Report: “1.5 million tons of oil spilled annually”–twice the amount of oil spilled during the 2010 BP disaster in the Gulf of Mexico!

 OIL SPILL RESPONSE SYSTEMS, THE NUMBERS & SCIENCE INDICATE A BETTER WAY FORWARD

-NEW LAEO STUDY PRE-RELEASED FOR INDUSTRY RISK MANAGERS AND INSURERS
+NEW LAEO STUDY RELEASED FOR INDUSTRY RISK MANAGERS AND INSURERS

-For the past few months we have been hard at work on a research project that will not only help the environment, but also insurers, industry members, government regulators and other stakeholders who want to improve the world’s ability to clean up oil and chemical spills in our oceans and fresh water environments.
+Here is a completed research project that will not only help the environment, but also insurers, industry members, government regulators and other stakeholders who want to improve the world’s ability to clean up oil and chemical spills in our oceans and fresh water environments.
 The work has culminated in the completion of our Oil Spill Clean Up Methods – A Comparative Cost Analysis.
 Many of you have been following our Change Oil Spill Response Campaign, now in its 7th year.
 But for those not familiar with this issue, I will first share some background information.

 How can we justify using a chemical pollutant to “clean up” a chemical pollutant?
 We can’t.
 Or, how can we justify higher costs using less effective technology?
 We can’t.
 To put it another way, how do we justify keeping a Model-T oil spill clean up system in place when a Lamborghini or Ferrari system is readily available?
 We can’t.
 Yet, the Model-T has been the norm in addressing oil spills for nearly 4 decades.
 Government agencies and industry have been locked into using ineffective oil spill clean up methods and harmful agents such as chemical dispersants for too long now.
 The full story and documentation with solutions can be found in the research paper: A Call for a Twenty-First Century Solution in Oil Spill Response on our website at the Environmental Solutions Hub tab.